 height h | fixed

-Set label height in Å (default h specified in the Labels preferences or with label defaultHeight) or keep label size fixed relative to the screen.
+Set label height in Å (default h specified in the Labels preferences or with label defaultHeight or label defaultModelHeight) or keep label size fixed relative to the screen.
 The related size option sets label quality, or if height is fixed, the label pixel size.
 See also: label orient

 size font-size | default